krancour/brignext/PROPOSAL.md

-customize the underlying namespace (for instance, manually launching supplemental, long-running processes) or service accounts (to grant workers or jobs additional permissions within the Kubernetes namespace or cluster) may still do so by "dropping down" to Kubernetes to effect those customizations.
+customize the underlying namespace (for instance, manually launching supplemental, long-running processes) or service accounts (to grant workers or jobs additional permissions within the Kubernetes namespace or cluster) may still do so by "dropping down" to Kubernetes to effect those customizations-- if they have the necessary privileges within the cluster.

 Refer to: